bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:09:52

 Yes, this one is interactive.
-So you can request it through email or maybe signal or maybe some other, maybe snail mail, however you want.
+You can request it through email or maybe signal or maybe some other, maybe snail mail, however you want.

 Sjors: 00:10:02